kidlit ABCs (a.k.a. Info for Writers and Illustrators):

-* Research: Everyone expects to do research if they're writing non-fiction, but you might need to do research if you're writing fiction too.
+* Research: Everyone expects to do research for non-fiction, but research is usually necessary for writing fiction and probably illustrating it too.
 Another important area of research is the publishing industry.
 It will help you target your submissions to the editor, agent or art director that's the best fit for your work.
 It will also teach you how the industry works, so you know what to expect regarding wait times on submissions, acquisition process, whether you need/want an agent, contracts, publication, promotion, and everything else that might pop up in your journey to be published.

 * Writing With Pictures by Uri Shulevitz

 * Writing Picture Books by Ann Whitford Paul

 * Picture This, How Pictures Work by Molly Bang

 * Dear Genius, The Letters of Ursula Nordstrom edited by Leonard S. Marcus